 - Alfred Deakin Professor David Watters AM OBE ChM FRCSEd FRACS - General Surgeon, Academic

 - Professor Glenn Guest MBBS FRACS BSc (Hons) - General Surgeon, Academic

 - Associate Professor Douglas Stupart MBChB PhD FCS (SA) FRACS - General Surgeon, Academic

-- Dr Sonal Nagra MBBS MMedSurg FRACS - General Surgeon, Academic
+- Dr Sonal Nagra MBBS MMedSurg FRACS - Director of General Surgery, Academic

 - Ms Stephanie Kempton BBSc(Hons) MPsych(Neuro) CCN MAPS - Trauma Audit Coordinator